Considerations and Tips

 • The basis for your training should be at least 3 years of vigorous every-day training and studying, possibly accompanied by specific courses such as the ECVP Summer School.

-• Do not use abbreviations, especially for morphological diagnosis (Transmissible Venereal Tumor, not TVT), etiology (Canine Parvovirus Type 2, not CPV-2 ; Mycobacterium bovis, not M. bovis), names of diseases (Feline Infectious Peritonitis, not FIP) ; otherwise you will not get points.
+• • Do not use abbreviations, especially for morphological diagnosis (Transmissible Venereal Tumor, not TVT), etiology (Canine Parvovirus Type 2, not CPV-2 ; Mycobacterium bovis, not M. bovis), names of diseases (Feline Infectious Peritonitis, not FIP) ; otherwise you will not get points.
 Abbreviations should be restricted to the common scientific vocabulary (DNA, RNA, PCR) and genes.

-• If you are asked two causes, only give two, not three, otherwise no points will be allocated.
+• If you are asked for two causes, only give two, not three, otherwise no points will be allocated.

 Read the question carefully and be as precise as possible in your answers and descriptions.
+While real life cases have not always read the textbook, in the examination

 Texte